 MUGGING RISK : MEDIUM

-The chances of being mugged or kidnapped in Amsterdam are very low, and this is a city where a minimum precautions will minimize the risks.
-As in any city, there are the dangerous zones which are advised to be avoided.
+The chances of being mugged or kidnapped in Amsterdam are very low, and this is a city where minimum precautions will minimize the risks.
+As in any city, there are dangerous zones that are advised to be avoided.

 TERRORISM RISK : MEDIUM

 Besides the fact that the Netherlands has not been on the target of the terrorists, these attacks cannot be predicted, so it is best to remain watchful of any strange activity.
 European cities have been targeted, so there remains a heightened threat of terrorist attacks.